liudrew/gitkills/readme.txt

 git is a veryuseful tool.
-Creating a new branch is quik & Simple
+Creating a new branch is quik and very rimple